JustPark Parking Charge Notice

 What is the POFA 14-day rule and how does it affect my JustPark parking charge notice?

 Under the Protection of Freedoms Act 2012, JustPark must serve a notice to keeper within 14 days of the parking event or of obtaining keeper details from the DVLA.
 If JustPark missed this deadline, the parking charge notice may only be enforceable against the driver, not the registered keeper.
-This is one of the most common defects and one of the most effective grounds for challenge.
+This is one of the most common defects and one of the most effective appeal grounds.

 What happens if I ignore a JustPark parking charge notice?